© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 King's Hill motte and bailey castle is a scheduled monument protected by Historic England under reference 1018398.
 View the official record →

-King's Hill is a motte and bailey castle situated in Lincolnshire, England.
+King's Hill motte and bailey castle is a Norman fortification located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018398.

 King's Hill motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018398.